holyavkin/Public/codex.md

 #### 7. Predictions: By 2025
 - Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
 - The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
-We will start with obvious applications (like preventing Alzheimers) but not stop there.
+We will start with obvious applications (like preventing Alzheimer's) but not stop there.
 - Self-driving vehicles will begin to replace truck & taxi drivers, impacting employment rates in the country.

 #### 7. Predictions: By 2030